Single qubit quantum secret sharing with improved security: Introduction

-Consider a committee of $N$ members, one of which has a set of secret data, e.g., the password for a locker or the access code for a computer program.
-He wants others to share the data in such a way that the data can be regained if all of these $N-1$ members collaborate, while any subset of less than $N-1$ members cannot do so successfully.
-This is a typical secret sharing problem.\ Secret sharing is also an element for building up many other complicated cryptographic protocols.
-But in classical cryptography, unconditional security cannot be achieved in principle.
-With the fascinating development of quantum cryptography, using quantum methods to achieve secure secret sharing has caught great interests both theoretically and experimentally\cite{qi46,qi103,qi89,qi90,qi275,qi404}.
+Suppose that Alice has some secret data, e.g., the password for a locker or the access code for a computer program.
+She wants her employees to share the data so that it can be regained if and only if all employees collaborate, while any subset of the employees cannot do so successfully.
+This is a typical secret sharing problem.
+Secret sharing is also an element for building up many other complicated cryptographic protocols.
+With the fascinating development of quantum cryptography, using quantum methods to achieve secure secret sharing has caught great interests both theoretically and experimentally \cite{qi46,qi103,qi89,qi90,qi275,qi404}.
 However, most of the quantum secret sharing (QSS) protocols have to rely on entangled quantum states.
 So far, the preparation of entangled states has still been quite inconvenient in practice, and it has been even harder to store them for more than a brief time, especially when different parts of the entangled states are shared and kept separated by different participants.
 For this reason, even though some of these protocols can be demonstrated in laboratory, they are likely still far from practical applications.

-Recently, a novel QSS protocol was proposed and experimentally demonstrated by Schmid \textit{et al.}\cite{Schmid}, which involves non-entangled single qubits only.
+Recently, a novel QSS protocol was proposed and experimentally demonstrated by Schmid \textit{et al}. \cite{Schmid}, which involves non-entangled single qubits only.
 Thus the protocol is very promising in practice.
-However, a subtle security loophole was found later\cite{Comment}.
-A modification on the original protocol was then proposed by Schmid \textit{ et al.}\cite{Reply}.
+However, a subtle security loophole was found later \cite{Comment}.
+A modification on the original protocol was then proposed by Schmid \textit{ et al}. \cite{Reply}.
 But here it will be shown that the modified one is even less secure than the original one.
-Most important, we propose a new protocol with a distinct security checking strategy, which closes the security loophole successfully and makes the protocol unconditionally secure.
-Meanwhile, the great feasibility of the original protocol is still maintained.
+Most important, we propose a novel protocol with a distinct security checking strategy.
+It closes the existing security loopholes successfully, while the great feasibility of the original protocol is still maintained.
 Therefore, the present protocol is of significance both theoretically and practically.